 Oil that is not quite clean is best for frying.
 Frying a few chunks of old bread in the oil before using it for the doughnuts will help all of your doughnuts come out golden brown and delicious.
 They brown quickly.

-The original photo of the fried donuts is just above.
-They are a bit more tender inside and crisp outside when they're deep fried in oil.
+When they're deep fried in oil, donuts are more tender inside and crisp outside when they're deep fried in oil.
 An air fryer is so incredibly easy, though…

 Air frying your gluten free donuts

-But by making fried wontons in the Air Fryer, I learned that you can make foods that taste sufficiently like they were, in fact, deep fried in the Air Fryer.
-Of course, you don't use nearly as much oil as you do in deep frying, where you use oil by the quart.
+But by making fried wontons in the Air Fryer, I learned that you can make foods that do taste like they were, in fact, deep fried in the Air Fryer.
+Of course, you don't use nearly as much oil as you do in deep frying, where you use at least 2 inches of oil for frying.

 You can also use another high-heat-safe cooking oil, like avocado oil.
 It's just easiest to evenly distribute it on the food when it's in spray form.
 You'll still be using far less oil than you otherwise would.